discretegames/runmany/README.md

 When a program expects stdin but there is no Stdin Section to give it, the stdin can be typed into the console normally.

+---

 ### Also Section

 An Also Section starts with `Also:` (with no language list) and is a way to add a series of argvs or stdins to run, or to avoid repeating a Code Section header.
 It must not be the first section in the file because it needs to attach to the Code, Stdin, or Argv Section above it.

-When below an Argv Section or Stdin Section, an Also Section adds an additional input to the list of argvs or stdins to run when the applicable languages are encountered.
+When below an Argv Section or Stdin Section, an Also Section adds an additional input to the list of argvs or stdins to run when applicable Code Sections are encountered.

-For example, here, the final Python program is run 6 times for all the combinations of argvs and stdins that apply to it (`1A 1B 2A 2B 3A 3B`):
+For example, the final Python program here is run 6 times for all the combinations of argvs and stdins that apply to it (`1A 1B 2A 2B 3A 3B`):

 ```text